-She is currently a producer on “The Color Purple,” the musical revival adapted from the Pulitzer Prize-winning novel by Alice Walker.
-The show, which opened to rave reviews in December 2015, won the 2016 Tony Award for Best Revival of a Musical.
-It stars London-trained Cynthia Erivo, winner of the 2016 Tony Award for Best Performance by an Actress in a Leading Role in a Musical, and Danielle Brooks from “Orange is the New Black”.
+She produced “The Color Purple,” the 2016 Tony Award winner for Best Revival of a Musical.
+The show was adapted from the Pulitzer Prize-winning novel by Alice Walker and opened to rave reviews in December 2015.
+Cynthia Erivo won the 2016 Tony Award for Best Performance by an Actress in a Leading Role in a Musical for her portrayal of Celie.

 In 2018, Candy produced three highly successful and critically acclaimed shows.
 They included “The Iceman Cometh,” a revival of the Eugene O’Neill classic, starring Denzel Washington which received eight Tony Award nominations; the revival of the Rogers and Hammerstein musical, “Carousel,” which received Tony Awards for Best Featured Actress in a Musical (Lindsay Mendez) and Best Choreography (Justin Peck); and “Three Tall Women,” the Edward Albee classic which earned Tony Awards for Laurie Metcalf (Featured Actress) and Glenda Jackson (Lead Actress).